Husam Zomlot

-Zomlot is a senior member of Fatah, the main Palestinian political movement, and a strategic advisor to Palestinian President Mahmoud Abbas.
+Zomlot is a senior member of Fatah, the main Palestinian political movement, and a strategic adviser to Palestinian President Mahmoud Abbas.
 He previously served as director of Fatah's commission for foreign relations.

-Before entering politics, Zomlot was a professor of Public policy at Birzeit University.
+Before entering politics, Zomlot was a professor of public policy at Birzeit University.
 He was a post-doctoral fellow at Harvard University in the US and an instructor at the University of London.
 He also worked as an economist with United Nations Special Coordinator's Office in Palestine.

 Early life

 Zomlot was born in Shaburah refugee camp, a United Nations Relief and Works Agency camp in Rafah in the occupied Gaza Strip in 1973.
-His parents were originally from the village of Simsim but left in the 1948 Palestinian exodus.
+His parents were originally from the village of Simsim but were expelled in 1948.
 "In 1948, my father lost his home and his land and as a result I was born in a Rafah refugee camp," Zomlot told a conference on the occasion of the 70th anniversary of the United Nations Work and Refugee Agency, (UNRWA).
 "Millions [of refugees] suffer the most precarious existence of them all.
 Nothing is more hurtful to a human being than forced exile."

 Zomlot became politically active while taking his undergraduate degree at Birzeit University outside Ramallah in the occupied West Bank.
 There he became a representative of Fatah’s student movement at the university during the First Intifada.

-In 1999, while studying in London he was elected as president of the General Union of Palestinian Students in the UK.
+In 1999, while studying in London, he was elected as president of the General Union of Palestinian Students in the UK.

 Academic career

 Zomlot was educated at Birzeit University in Ramallah.
 After receiving his undergraduate degree he worked as an economist with the Office of the United Nations Special Coordinator for the Middle East Peace Process, UNSCO.
-He was there tasked with monitoring economic developments, propose economic policy alternatives and provide briefings to the United Nations General Secretary, Kofi Annan at that time.
+He was there tasked with monitoring economic developments, propose economic policy alternatives and provide briefings to the United Nations Secretary-General, Kofi Annan at that time.

 In 2000, he completed a master's degree in development studies at the London School of Economics (LSE).
 He received his PhD in International Political Economy from the School of Oriental and African Studies (SOAS) of the University of London in 2007.

 Before joining Birzeit as professor of public policy in 2012 he was Scholar in Residence at Harvard's Belfer Center for Science and International Affairs, John F. Kennedy School of Government (2008–2010).